paulmarrington/lispz/doc/basics.md

     [[a b c]]          ## an array list
     {a: 1 b c}         ## an associative array or dictionary

+Named references are created using 'var'.
+They exist only inside the module or function in which they are first defined.
+This includes inner functions, but if the inner function defines a 'var' of the same name it will be distinct and hide the outer reference.

+    (var ref 23)

 ## Functional List
 In Lispz the braces are reserved for function-like calls - being traditional functions and lisp macros.
 The atom immediately after the open brace is the name of the function or macro.